LaVine, Vucevic lead Bulls past Raptors, 122-113

 TAMPA, Fla.
 (AP) — Nikola Vucevic and Zach Levine each scored 22 points and the Chicago Bulls beat the Toronto Raptors 122-113 on Thursday night for their third straight victory.

-LaVine also had 15 assists, and Lauri Markkanen came off the bench to score 18 points on 8-of-10 shooting.
+LaVine also had 15 assists, and Lauri Markkanen came off the bench to score 18 points, making eight of 10 shots.

+“I think we’ve got to be a team now that that really tries to jam it inside,” said Bulls coach Billy Donovan, who has worked the 6-foot-11 Vucevic into the offense since the deadline trade with Orlando.
+“I think we’re getting more comfortable offensively.
+We have a better understanding and a better comfort level with how we’re tying to play.”

 Chris Boucher scored a career-high 38 points and had 19 rebounds for the Raptors.
 They have lost 15 of 18.